metabit/bitsquare-proxy/README.md

 What is bitsquare-proxy?
 ------------------------

-bitsquare-proxy is a python framework that communicates with a local java based bitsquare client using py4j and with an external bitcore server over https in order to enable an extended set of features.
+bitsquare-proxy is a python framework that communicates with a local java based bitsquare client using py4j and with a remote bitcore server over https in order to enable an extended set of features.

 Added features should still follow the bitsquare protocol, or supply additional communication channels.